DevSteg/personal-portfolio/README.md

     * My partner also tested the full site using Safari on her Macbook pro.

+## Known Bugs

+- When loading the web page there is flash of unstyled text (FOUT) while the site loads the font style from google fonts.

 ## Deployment

 - The project was deployed on github pages using the following steps